asranand7/search-tabs-history-bookmarks/README.md

 - Search through open tabs, bookmarks, and history.
 - Display favicons for search results.
 - Keyboard navigation for search results (use arrow keys to navigate and Enter to open).
+- Support for dark mode bases on system preferences

 ## Usage